aiidateam/aiida-website/docs/news/posts/2024-10-18-exploring-aiida-database.md

     ```

     Note that we don't really need all of the intermediate node variables.
-    We did it mostly for convenience, but all of these steps can just be concatenated in a single long chain, as follows:
+    We did it mostly for demonstration, but all of these steps can just be concatenated in a single long chain, as follows:

     ```python
     In [11]: bandgap_node.creator.inputs.bands.creator.inputs.structure